A battle against all odds

 And where the company had bottomless pockets for its legal defence, the women struggled even to access the most basic legal aid.
 Yet the movement for Jobs for Women grew.
 From handfuls camping at the company gates, the struggle expanded to hundreds of diverse women fighting a class action to win jobs, supported by a growing collection of allies.

-The Jobs for Women documentary film shows how solidarity can not only overcome the biggest of hurdles, but can change the world.
+The Women of Steel documentary film shows how solidarity can not only overcome the biggest of hurdles, but can change the world.

 View some inspiring images from the campaign.